Searching for long time scales without fine tuning: Setup

 The choice of white noise is conventional, but also important because we want to understand how time scales emerge from the network dynamics rather than being imposed upon the network by outside inputs.

 In linear systems we can rotate to independent modes, corresponding to weighted combinations of the original variables.
-If the matrix $M$ is symmetric, then the dynamics are described by the relaxation times of these modes, \beqs \tau_i \equiv \frac{1}{1-\lambda_i} = \frac{1}{k_i}, \eeqs where $\{\lambda_i\}$ are the eigenvalues of $M$; the system is stable only if all $\lambda_i < 1$.
-If the matrix $M$ is chosen from a distribution $P(M)$ then the eigenvalues are random variables, but their density, for example, becomes smooth and well defined in the limit $N\rightarrow\infty$,
+If the matrix $\bm{M}$ is symmetric, then the dynamics are described by the relaxation times of these modes, \beq \tau_i \equiv \frac{1}{1-\lambda_i} = \frac{1}{k_i}, \eeq where $\{\lambda_i\}$ are the eigenvalues of $\bm{M}$; the system is stable only if all $\lambda_i < 1$.